rbcavanaugh/reproducibility-aphasia-JSLHR/README.md

 # Reproducibility in small-N treatment research in aphasia and related disorders: a tutorial

+**This repository contains data, analytical code, supplemental materials, and a pre-print for the above titled manuscript currently under review**

 Robert Cavanaugh,^1,2^ Yina M. Quique,^3^ Alexander M. Swiderski,^1,2,4^ Lydia Kallhoff,^5^ Lauren Terhorst,^6^ Julie Wambaugh,^5^ William D. Hula,^2, 1^ William S. Evans^1^

 1. University of Pittsburgh, Department of Communication Sciences and Disorders